FreddeITsupport98/zypper-automatik-helper-/README.md

 - The system is working as designed - updates only run on AC power and unmetered connections

 ### Version History

+- **v56** (2025-12-28): **Soar Stable Updater & Homebrew Integration**
+  - 🧭 **NEW: Smarter Soar stable updater** – the helper and wrapper now compare `soar --version` against GitHub’s latest stable release tag (`releases/latest`) and only re-run the official Soar installer when a newer stable version exists, then run `soar sync` and `soar update`.
+  - 🍺 **NEW: Homebrew `--brew` helper mode** – `sudo ./zypper-auto.sh --brew` (or `sudo zypper-auto-helper --brew`) now installs Homebrew on Linux for the target user if missing, or, when brew is already installed, runs `brew update` followed by `brew outdated --quiet` and `brew upgrade` only when there are outdated formulae, with clear log messages.
+  - 🔗 **NEW: Homebrew wrapper integration** – the `zypper-with-ps` wrapper now treats `dup`, `dist-upgrade` and `update` as full updates and, after Flatpak/Snap/Soar steps, runs `brew update` and conditionally `brew upgrade`, with Soar-style status messages ("Homebrew is already up to date" vs "upgraded N formulae").
+  - 🧩 **IMPROVED: Soar & Homebrew UX** – Soar’s GitHub API check no longer emits noisy `curl: (23)` errors and both Soar and Homebrew remain fully optional; if either tool is not installed, the scripts simply log a short hint instead of failing.

 - **v55** (2025-12-27): **Soar Integration, Smarter Detection & Timer Fixes**
   - 🔗 **NEW: Soar integration** – every `zypper dup` triggered via the helper or the shell wrapper now runs Flatpak updates, Snap refresh, and an optional `soar sync` step so app runtimes and Soar-managed apps stay in sync with system updates.